 When multiple potential successors could claim a title-along with its associated wealth and power-the situation often led to war.
-Because of the convoluted nature of political marriages and hereditary claims in medieval Europe, it would take several books to explore them all in great detail.
-Also, these sorts of conflict are nearly global in nature and occur through much of human history, so an inclusive overview of them from a global perspective would further compound that issue.
-Still, it helps to look at an example of how hereditary claims can lead to wars of succession.
-For our purposes, we'll focus on a prominent period of conflict in England during the Middle Ages.
+Because of to defend his right to the throne against Cnutthe convoluted nature of political marriages and also called Canute-the Great of Denmark.
+They hereditary claims in medieval Europe, it would arranged a peace and agreed to divide the kingtake several books to explore them all in great dom of England until such a time as one of them detail.
+Also, these sorts of conflict are nearly died, declaring each other their heirs.
+Edmund global in nature and occur through much of died a month later, and Cnut took the English throne and reigned from 1016 to 1035.
+Cnut was human history, so an inclusive overview of them from a global perspective would further comalso elected King of Denmark in 1019 and later pound that issue.
+Still, it helps to look at an exheld sway over Ireland and parts of Scotland. ample of how hereditary claims can lead to wars of succession.
+For our purposes, we'll focus on a What about King Aethelred's second wife? prominent period of conflict in England during Following the death of Aelfgifu, Aethelred marthe Middle Ages. ried Emma, the daughter of Duke Richard I of